Why is the phonics screening check in Autumn?

 of the 2020 Autumn term (between the October half term and Christmas), and can administer the check to different students on different days as needed.

-LAs must submit their schools’ check results to the DfE between 7 December 2020 and 22 January 2021, so you'll need to make sure you submit your data to your LA before 7 December 2020.
+LAs must submit their schools’ check results to the DfE between 7 December 2020 and 22 January 2021, so it's a good idea to submit your data to your LA before 7 December 2020 if you can.

 Setting up the assessment

 To add the Phonics Check assessment, go to Students > Assessments > DfE Assessments.

 If the template has already been added, you'll see it under the academic year drop-down menu.